 Throughout the month, our team has a number of planned activities.
 Please follow us on social and get involved using #SheridanWorks, and follow CEWIL month activities via #inspiredWIL

 Why is Co-op and WIL Month important to our Sheridan community?

 Our Career-Integrated Learning team, in partnership with all academic faculties, is committed to many forms of WIL including apprenticeship, field placement/experience, mandatory professional practice, internship and cooperative education.
-Sheridan delivers high-impact, quality, and diverse work-integrated learning; each year over 7,500 students participate in WIL.
+Sheridan delivers high-impact, quality and diverse work-integrated learning; each year, more than 7,500 students from more than 80 different diploma, degree and certificate programs participate in WIL.
 We believe in the value of reciprocal work-learn relationships between our students, faculty, employers and community partners.

 Sheridan also has a long-standing and rich history of excellence in WIL.
-For over 30 years Sheridan has been providing co-op experiences to our students.
+For more than 30 years, Sheridan has been providing co-op experiences to our students.
 Check out our anniversary video below:

 Perhaps the best reason to celebrate WIL Month is our exceptional students:

-- A Sheridan student has won the National Co-op Student of the Year Award in 6 of the last 8 years.
+- A Sheridan student has won a CEWIL Canada National Student of the Year Award in seven of the last ten years.

-- A Sheridan student has won the Ontario Co-op Student of the Year Award in 6 of the last 7 years.
+- A Sheridan student has won the Ontario Co-op Student of the Year Award in seven of the last nine years.

-- A Sheridan student won the inaugural Ontario WIL Student of the Year Award in 2018.
+- A Sheridan student won the inaugural Ontario EL Student of the Year Award in 2021.

 How does Sheridan prepare our students to be successful?